 Two independent failures were stacked on top of each other, and both had to be solved.

 I searched everywhere.
 Emby forums, Reddit, GitHub issues, Docker community boards.
 I ran a Perplexity deep research session that crawled every relevant thread.
 The consensus was uniform: Emby on ARM64 with Roku clients does not work reliably for Live TV.
-Switch to Jellyfin.
 Use a different client.
 Run on x86.
 Give up.

 The Insight